brendanlarson98/particle_motion/README.md

         plt.ylim(-1, 51)
         fig.canvas.draw()

-### we create and interactive graph to alter the spring coefficient and the power of gravity to see their effect on the particle.
+### We create an interactive graph to alter the spring coefficient and the power of gravity to see their effect on the particle.
     attributes = interactive(run_sim, k=(0.1,2,0.1), gy=(-10.0, -1.0, 0.5), continuous_update=True)
     attributes